robojafar/reddit-media-links/README.md

 Selecting either top or new sort will make 10 requests for a subreddit or 20 requests for a user.
 Selecting Top and New sort will make double the requests.

+## Disclaimers
+- No copyrighted video or images are hosted by this applications
+- Do not abuse this tool
+- Don't be creepy

 ## Resources
 The following resources were helpful in building this script:
 - [Reddit API](https://www.reddit.com/dev/api/)